The order in disorder: Aligning environmental disclosure frameworks

 To facilitate this, frameworks have to attend to alignment to help reduce the reporting burden for businesses and increase uptake of sustainability reporting.
 After all, the goal of better disclosures and more successful climate action should be the collective priority, which we’re not going to achieve when lost in a disclosure maze.

 The push towards integrated reporting in recent years has brought about a potentially more important shift: a better understanding within organisations of the value of sustainability issues.
 It has ushered in a new era of cohesion between overall business objectives and sustainability, two traditionally unconnected realms.
 This has lead some experts to hypothesise eventual abandonment of the stand-alone sustainability report altogether.

-Last June the Task Force on Climate-related Financial Disclosures (TCFD) released their recommendations which have been a driver for more specificity and alignment in disclosures in order to effectively communicate climate-related risks to stakeholders and investors.
+In 2017 the Task Force on Climate-related Financial Disclosures (TCFD) released their recommendations which have been a driver for more specificity and alignment in disclosures in order to effectively communicate climate-related risks to stakeholders and investors.
 They recommend integrating these disclosures into the mainstream annual financial filings.
-100 businesses, including Unilever, Barclays and HSBC, have all committed to implementing the TCFD’s recommendations demonstrating that large organisations are answering the call to bring sustainability into the core of their business.
+SECR has followed this lead by asking for disclosure to appear in the Director’s Report of a company rather than a separate report or submission.

 As frameworks and businesses begin to digest the developments in the field, further evolution in disclosures can be anticipated in the coming years but we’re likely to see much more convergence in the information required of businesses from investors and stakeholders, particularly as we all aim to align ourselves to the common goal of the Paris Agreement.
 It will be increasingly important, therefore, for reporting frameworks to assist and for us to find clear direction in the disclosure landscape.